November 16, 2025 (2mo ago) — last updated January 14, 2026 (1d ago)

 Affiliate marketing at scale — the data

-The global affiliate marketing industry has grown rapidly, with major year-over-year gains in spend and adoption among brands and SaaS teams.1 That market momentum supports predictable partner recruitment and a mature ecosystem of tools and publishers to work with.
+The global affiliate marketing industry has grown rapidly, supporting predictable partner recruitment and a mature ecosystem of tools and publishers to work with.1

 When managed correctly, affiliate programs help you: